GLFC-WET/hydroweight/README.md

 not clip our region (i.e., `clip_region = NULL`).
 Using `OS_combine =
 TRUE`, we indicate that distances to the nearest waterbody will be either the lake or stream.
-Furthermore, for HAiFLO or HAiFLS, both the lake and streams will be set to NoData for their calculation.
+Furthermore, for HAiFLO or HAiFLS, both the lake and streams will be set to NoData for their calculation as these represent areas of concentrated flow rather than areas of direct terrestrial-aquatic interaction (see Peterson *et al.* 2011).
 Our `dem` and `flow_accum` are assigned using character strings with the `.tif` files located in `hydroweight_dir`.
 Weighting schemes and the inverse function are indicated.